ngangamary078/Moringa-school-week2-IP/README.md

 There are no known bugs on this project
 ## Technologies Used

-Languages used include HTML, JS and CSS.
+Languages used include HTML, JS and CSS, Bootstrap.
 I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.

 ## Support and contact details